 A question in her eyes, she said, “Wow, Chicago and Dallas – talk about two people going in opposite directions.”

-Light flared in his eyes as he realized she didn’t want this connection to end either.
-He traced one gentle finger down her cheek.
+Light flared in his eyes as he realized she didn’t want their connection to end either.
+He reached out and traced one gentle finger down her cheek.

 A spark in her eyes leaped to his, just as the boarding line began moving, and he promised: “I will see you again, Joy.”